The Teacher as a Mentor and a change-agent in the lives of youth

 - The development of better communication skills amongst school communities e.g. more encouragement, more positive attitudes, empathy, no put downs, no swearing

-Also have a look at the Mentor pages on this website for more ideas, as basic principles of mentoring apply to the Teacher-Mentor as well.
+Also have a look at the Mentor pages, including the articles on Vertical Tutoring, on this website for more ideas, as basic principles of mentoring apply to the Teacher-Mentor as well.